digitick/yii-faceplugs/README.markdown

       ),
     ),

-Then, in your base Controller, add this function to override the afterRender callback:
+Then, to enable the JS SDK and Open Graph meta tag functionality in your base Controller, add this function to override the `afterRender()` callback:

     protected function afterRender($view, &$output) {
       parent::afterRender($view,$output);
-      //Yii::app()->facebook->addJsCallback($js); // use this if you are registering any $js code you want to run asyc Yii::app()->facebook->initJs($output); // this initializes the Facebook JS SDK on all pages Yii::app()->facebook->renderOGMetaTags(); // this renders the OG tags return true;
+      //Yii::app()->facebook->addJsCallback($js); // use this if you are registering any additional $js code you want to run on init()
+      Yii::app()->facebook->initJs($output); // this initializes the Facebook JS SDK on all pages Yii::app()->facebook->renderOGMetaTags(); // this renders the OG tags return true;